crserran/home-alarm/README.md

 # Example

-This is a quick example about how to configure the application with Alexa as media player and 2 window/door sensors.
+This is a quick example about how to configure the application with 2 Alexas as media players, 2 window/door sensors and 1 motion sensor.

 ```yaml
 home_alarm: